iagerogiannis/nozzle-geometry-optimization/README.md

 # Nozzle Geometry Optimization

 Object of the project is the optimization of geometry of a nozzle.
-For this purpose numerical optimization methods like Steepest Descent, Newton's Method and BFGS, have been developed.
+For this purpose gradient based optimization methods like Steepest Descent, Newton's Method and BFGS, have been developed.
 For this application quasi-one-dimensional flow has been considered.

 <p align="center">